Skip to content

 Dosage: 2 times daily

-Both agents may cause stinging or burning sensation upon instillation, and attention should be paid to the development of infections including herpetic keratitis during use.
-Both children and adults have indications for VKC1).
+Both agents may cause stinging or a burning sensation upon instillation, and during use, attention should be paid to the development of infections including herpetic keratitis.
+They are indicated for VKC in both children and adults1).

-Complications arising during the course of AKC may each require surgical treatment5).
+Complications arising during the course of AKC may require surgical treatment5).

 • Amniotic membrane transplantation: Performed for persistent corneal epithelial defects.

-• Corneal transplantation: Performed for corneal opacity, severe ulcers, and thinning.
-However, rejection rates are high in AKC patients, and strict management of inflammation is required postoperatively.
+• Corneal transplantation: Performed for corneal opacity, severe ulceration, or thinning, but the rejection rate is high in AKC patients, and strict control of inflammation is necessary postoperatively.

-• Cataract surgery: Performed for atopic cataract presenting with anterior subcapsular and posterior subcapsular opacities.
+• Cataract surgery: Performed for atopic cataract presenting with anterior and posterior subcapsular opacities.

 • Eyelid surgery: Correction of trichiasis, ectropion, and entropion.